li9i/cbgl/README.md

+## Pre-installation

+`cbgl` is installed, launched, and called via Docker:

+- if this is your first time running docker then I happen to find [this](https://youtu.be/SAMPOK_lazw?t=67) docker installation guide very friendly and easy to follow
+- if instead you wish to install and run the package natively in Ubuntu 16.04, see the [INSTALLATION_DEPRECATED.md](https://github.com/li9i/cbgl/blob/master/INSTALLATION_DEPRECATED.md) guide.

 ## Install

-If this is your first time running docker then I happen to find [this](https://youtu.be/SAMPOK_lazw?t=67) docker installation guide very friendly and easy to follow.
-If instead you wish to install and run the package natively in Ubuntu 16.04, see the [INSTALLATION_DEPRECATED.md](https://github.com/li9i/cbgl/blob/master/INSTALLATION_DEPRECATED.md) guide.

 Build the image with the most recent code of this repository with: